 It will depend on whether it would have been reasonable for the landlord, given their financial position, to accommodate delays or other expense in order to communicate fully with the tenant.

-For instance, it might be reasonable to expect a large landlord to provide rental applications in Spanish, a common language in Massachusetts, but not Bhutanese (Dzongkha), an uncommon one.
-This helps Spanish-only speakers complete applications as quickly as English speakers when applying for apartments and avoids claims of disparate impact.
+For a large landlord, it might be reasonable to provide rental applications in Spanish, a common language in Massachusetts, but not Bhutanese (Dzongkha), an uncommon one.
+This would help Spanish-only speakers complete applications as quickly as English speakers when applying for apartments, avoiding claims of disparate impact.
+It would also likely be reasonable to delay review of all applications a day so that the Bhutanese speakers can get a translator to fill out your application.

-On the other hand, it might be reasonable to expect a small landlord to communicate only in English, and to provide forms in English only, but to permit the tenant to use translation services for completing the forms.
+For a small landlord, it might be reasonable to provide documents only in English, and to communicate only in English, but to permit the tenant to use translation services for completing the forms and discussing the apartment.

 For the purpose of emergency communications and maintenance requests, you should verify that the translation services used at startup will remain available throughout the tenancy.